balochazam/balochistan-stats-navigator/replit.md

 ## Overview

-This is a full-stack data collection management system built with React, Node.js, Express, and Supabase.
-The application enables organizations to create structured forms, manage data collection schedules, and collect data from users across different departments.
-It features role-based access control with admin, department user, and data entry user roles.
+This is a full-stack data collection management system with a public-first approach, built with React, Node.js, Express, and PostgreSQL.
+The application features a beautiful public landing page showcasing published reports with interactive charts and visualizations, while providing secure admin access for data collection management.
+Organizations can create structured forms, manage data collection schedules, and publish transparent reports for public access.
+It features role-based access control with admin-only user creation and department-based data isolation.

 ## System Architecture